 For a pop of colour and cheery vibes, it’s Minor Miracles to the rescue!
 Bold flower motifs, squiggly prints and colour block designs – you name it, the brand has it.
 Is a full-on printed dress too much for you?
-Start small with a drawstring bag, face mask or scarf.
+Start small with a drawstring bag or scarf.

 Minor Miracles, #03-08B, Takashimaya Shopping Centre, 391 Orchard Road, Singapore 238872; also available online

 Groundbreaking Amazing.
 We love Modparade’s bright and fun motifs, and of course, the various floral apparel.
 Each piece is designed to be comfortably worn for a long time.
 There’s something for everyone here – that includes your little pawfriends too.
 You can even twin with them!

 Those familiar with the name will know that Ong Shunmugam is one of the most original homegrown Singapore fashion brands around.
 Designer Priscilla Shunmugam is known for creating modern, wearable interpretations of traditional wear – be it the cheongsam, sari or samfu.